instacart/formula/docs/Getting-Started.md

         context: FormulaContext<MyState, ...>
     ): Evaluation<TimerRenderModel> {
         return Evaluation(
-            // You can declaratively define what streams should run. updates = context.updates {
+            // You can declaratively define what event streams should run. updates = context.updates {
                 // We use a key "data" to make sure that
                 // internal diffing mechanism can distinguish